Table of Contents

 A popular consumer category for this type of wearables is kids.
 Kids smartwatches are gaining popularity as it says to give parents peace of mind.
 They’re able to locate a kid’s whereabouts at any given point and communicate without phones, which are both expensive and gives access to unsupervised internet browsing.
 CCS Insight forecasts that the wearables industry will grow from just over $10 billion in 2017 to almost $17 billion by 2021.
 That includes fitness bands, smart clothing, wearables and wearable cameras.

 Why do Smartwatches Need a SIM Card?

-Even though smartwatches usually are an extension of the phone which they’re syncing with, some models are stand-alone devices.
+Even though smartwatches usually are an extension of the phone with which they’re syncing, some models are stand-alone devices.
 They work independently and are connected through a GSM SIM card.
 The other watches instead use Bluetooth to pull down content from a nearby paired phone, using the phone’s cellular connection.

 The SIM card, in any device, connects to a carrier’s network using unique identification data and an authentication key.
 It’s a small bit of information stored in a chip, that enables connectivity.
 It’s also what prevents it from connecting to other carriers’ networks.
 Nano is the most common sized SIM card for smartwatches, although some are also using the Micro size.

 So is it better to have a watch with a SIM card slot or not?
 The answer is: it depends.
 The downside of having a smartwatch that needs a SIM card is that you’ll have ongoing costs for the service plan.
 On the other hand, it’s practical to not have to carry around your phone whenever you want to use your watch.